- the nearest planet to the Sun is Mercury.

 - twice during Mercury orbit – it gets very close to the Sun and speeds up so much that our Sun seems to go backwards in the Sky.

-- Mercury rotates once every 59 days – the time between one sunrise and the next is 176 days (diagram)
+- Mercury rotates once every 58.65 days (nearly 59 days) – the time between one sunrise and the next is 176 days.

 - Mercury’s dusty surface is pocked by craters made by space debris crashing onto it.